Bad Girls Club season 7: Production

 On February 16, 2011, it was reported that the production was using the home of former Hornets basketball coach Byron Scott in Kenner, Louisiana for what was then called "Bad Girls Boot Camp."
 Interim Code Enforcement Director Tamithia Shaw said "[she] understands the site will be used for four months, but that pre-production work apparently has been going on for two or three weeks."
 She said that the cast was not there.
 The news initially created outrage among the neighbors.
 This is the second season to take place in a different location from Los Angeles.
 The production budget for the season was $6.5 million.

 In March 2011, three cast members modeled House of Lounge lingerie at New Orleans Fashion Week.

 Controversy

 On March 13, 2011, TMZ.com reported that production was banned from at least eight clubs due to the clubs "not wanting to be associated with the show's bad image."
 The cast were not allowed to attend Pierre Thomas's Mardi Gras party at The Metropolitan Night Club.

-On April 12, 2011, cast member Tasha Malek went to an on-duty cop outside the Bad Girls house to make a formal complaint against fellow cast member Nastasia Townsend.
-Malek told the cop that Townsend was placing her personal belongings into a garbage bag while telling her "she needed to leave the house," which escalated into a physical fight as they wrestled to the floor.
-The two were issued summons by the police for disturbing the peace and disorderly conduct.